 authority only over the intended recipient (particular person, group, church, nation, organization, etc...).
 Paul had no obligation

 to obey the prophetic directive at Tyre since it was tested and found to be partially inaccurate (Ac 21:4,17, 20:22).
-On the
+On the other

-prayer, the directive was proven to be authentic and accurate (Ac 13:1-3).
+the directive was proven to be authentic and accurate (Ac 13:1-3).